danny-vvv/notes/epic-react-notes.md

 items.map((item, index) => <div key={index} />)
 ```

-For example, say our map has crated an element with `key={4}`.
+For example, say our map has created an element with `key={4}`.
 If an earlier element is removed from the array, then on rerender that key would no longer be `4`, it would be `3`.
 In this scenario we haven't actually provided React with a way to track the elements in the array, we've merely circumvented the key warning.

 In other words, we *have* provided keys and they *are* unique - they just happen to be completely useless.